aplsimple/SamLoyd/misc/gluedcycles/README.md

 To rotate a cycle, click and drag its piece and drop it on one of its neighbors.

-To start a new puzzle, click one of patterns.
-Or enter new *Difficulty* which relates to the shuffling.
+Clicking a puzzle pattern or entering *Difficulty* value starts a new puzzle.

-To restart the current puzzle, click the button *Restart*.
+Clicking the button *Restart* restarts the current puzzle.

 Other buttons allow: